qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 - [Growing Object Oriented Software guided by Tests](http://www.growing-object-oriented-software.com/) book by Steve Freeman & Nat Pryce.
 - The [original article on Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) by Alistair Cockburn
+- Instead of UI Library, feel free to read browser APIs, [Frameworkless Front-End Development](https://github.com/Apress/frameworkless-front-end-development)) is a solid introduction to using Vanilla JS.
 - [The first post in this series](/2020/08/26/hexagonal-vue.journey.html)

 <aside>